martincjespersen/DaAnonymization/README.rst

 Quickstart
 ----------
+DaAnonymization's two main components are:
+- TextAnonymizer
+- TextPseudonymizer

-DaAnonymization's two main components are **TextAnonymizer** and **TextPseudonymizer** which both uses their ``mask_corpus`` function to anonymize/pseudonymize text by removing person, location, organization, email, telephone number and CPR.
+Both components uses their ``mask_corpus`` function to anonymize/pseudonymize text by removing person, location, organization, email, telephone number and CPR.
 The order of these masking methods are by default CPR, telephone number, email and NER (PER,LOC,ORG) as NER will identify names in the emails.
 The following example shows an example of applying default anonymization and how it also **zero shots to english**.

 .. code-block:: python